zhenging/hist207b/notes/12_cold_war/27_cold_war.md

 7\.
 What were the causes and the result of the Korean War?
 + p.1023. **War in Korea**

 8\.
-What’s your text mean by "Cold War government"?
+What's your text mean by "Cold War government"?
 + p.1031.